-Taking on this role improves critical thinking, organizational skills, time management skills, motivational and team-building skills
+Taking on this role improves critical thinking, organization, time management, motivational and team-building skills.

 - During the meeting, take notes and report on all club proceedings to evaluate things such as timeliness, enthusiasm, preparation, organization, performance of duties, etc.

 Follow this simple checklist to ensure your club’s meetings are running smoothly.